 This options also leaves you open to the temptation of accruing more debt.
 In other words, with all your debt on one card and a zero balance on your other credit cards, it’s easy to start using the zero-balance cards when you want a little extra.
 Pretty soon you could find yourself in even worse circumstances.
 Really, this should only be a viable option for those with serious financial discipline.

 Then, of course, there is a debt consolidation loan with a lending organization.

-Consolidating your debt with a single loan just means you are restructuring your debt, much like filing for bankruptcy.
+Consolidating your debt with a single loan (like a personal loan from Credible) just means you are restructuring your debt, much like filing for bankruptcy.
 Yes, you’ll have lower payments, but only because the term of your loan is extended for a much longer time period.
 This means you are hanging onto debt longer, when the goal should be to get rid of debt quicker!

 Let’s take a deeper look into what often happens when you consolidate your debt with a lending company.

 Debt consolidation is the refinancing of all your unsecured debts.
 Generally, all your loans and debts of this type are combined into one simplified monthly payment plan.